Stories

 Rarely has an academic discipline changed as much as that of economics.
 While ten years ago economists were mainly concerned with issues such as unemployment, taxes, or trade, today they address global challenges such as inequality, development economics, or even the effects of climate change on the global economy.
 Despite the breadth of the discipline, there is one element that unites all researchers at the Department: their passion for economic research.
-In the following film, our researchers take you on a journey into the world of modern economic research.
-With a lot of passion for their topics, they will show you the fascinating and interdisciplinary field of economics.
+Explore our researcher’s stories in the videos below and find out more about the evolution of economics in the interview with Ernst Fehr.

 Three exciting areas, nine passionate researchers